 Implementing a regular reward system can be motivating; with evidence showing that ensuring appropriate recognition is in place can help to boost internal motivation.
 This means that having an employee recognition programme, like ‘Employee of the Month’, can give people a tangible goal to work towards and help to boost overall productivity.

-In the modern capitalist era, it is money that supposedly makes the world go round, and financial rewards such as a regular bonus or commission can ultimately incentivise performance.
+In the modern capitalist era, it is money that supposedly makes the world go around, and financial rewards such as a regular bonus or commission can ultimately incentivise performance.

 Other rewards could include: